 The consultant is expected to act as a trainer to conduct and be actively involved in the following activities.
 However, the list is not exhaustive and may change considering the dynamic nature of the program implementation:

+Assess and review the MOH existing New All Record (the integrated information system);

-Training needs and selected use cases will be provided by MoH and DTO in assistance with the WB consultant team (Tyo and Aldi).
+Assess training needs and selected use cases will be provided by MoH and DTO in assistance with the WB consultant team.

 Compile a set of training curriculum based on training needs.